mwmott/personal/_posts/categories/projects/2014-09-01-Amazon-in-Europe.md

 </script>

 <div class="span4">
-  Each of these stories had to have a slightly different graphic, so I learned how to use LESS and CSS child classes to create a different version for each story.
-All that was required to change was a # with the name of the country for each story appended to the end of the URL (i.e. '#england' or '#germany', as shown).
+  Each of these stories had to have a slightly different graphic, so I also learned to use LESS and CSS child classes to make different versions for each story.
+For the producers, all that was needed to be changed was a # with the name of the country  appended to the URL (e.g. '#england' or '#germany', as seen here).
 </div>

   ![Country-icons](/assets/img/post/england.jpg)